2016 Democratic Party presidential primaries: March 1, 2016: Super Tuesday

 The 2016 primary schedule was significantly different from that of 2008.
 During that election cycle, many states moved their primaries or caucuses to earlier in the calendar to have greater influence over the race.
 In 2008, February 5 was the earliest date allowed by the Democratic National Committee, leading 23 states and territories to move their elections to that date, the biggest Super Tuesday to ever take place.
 For 2016, the calendar was more disparate than it was in 2008, with several groups of states voting on different dates, the most important being March 1, March 15, April 26 and June 7.
-The day with the most contests was March 1, 2016, in which primaries or caucuses were held in 11 states (including six in the Southern United States) and American Samoa.
+The day with the most contests was March 1, 2016, in which primaries or caucuses were held in 11 states, including six in the American south, and American Samoa.
 A total of 865 pledged delegates were at stake.

 Clinton secured victories in all of the southern contests except Oklahoma.
-Her biggest victory of the day came in Alabama, where she won 77.8% of the vote against Sanders' 19.2%, although her most significant delegate prize came from Texas, where she received 65.2% of the vote with strong support from non-white as well as white voters.
+Her biggest victory of the day came in Alabama, where she won 77.8% of the vote against Sanders' 19.2%.
+Her most significant delegate prize came from Texas, where she received 65.2% of the vote with strong support from non-white as well as white voters.
 Collectively, the southern states gave Clinton a net gain of 165 pledged delegates.
 Apart from the South, Clinton also narrowly defeated Sanders in Massachusetts, as well as winning in the territory of American Samoa.

-Sanders scored comfortable wins in the Minnesota and Colorado caucuses and Oklahoma primary and won an 86.1%–13.6% landslide in his home state of Vermont - one of only two times either of the two main candidates missed the 15% threshold in a state or territory, with the U.S. Virgin Islands, where Clinton received over 87% of the vote, being the other one.
+Sanders scored comfortable wins in the Minnesota and Colorado caucuses and the Oklahoma primary.
+He won an 86.1%–13.6% landslide in his home state of Vermont – one of only two times either of the two main candidates missed the 15% threshold in a state or territory, with the U.S. Virgin Islands, where Clinton received over 87% of the vote, being the other one.
 Although the results overall were unfavorable for Sanders, his four wins and narrow loss allowed him to remain in the race in anticipation of more favorable territory in New England, the Great Plains, Mountain States and the Pacific Northwest.
 At the end of the day, Clinton collected 518 pledged delegates to Sanders' 347, taking her lead to 609–412, a difference of 197 pledged delegates.